craigprotzel/Mashups/11_Running_Wild_with_Heroku/Heroku_Node_Deploy/README.md

 	node_modules
 	```
 	This will exclude the node_modules folder from your git repository.
 Note, the `.gitgnore` file may not appear in your finder directory.
 If you are on a Mac running OSX, you may also want to add `.DS_Store` on another line to your `.gitignore` file.
 * Lastly, if you are linking to any **external** client-side javascript or css libraries, such as jquery, underscore or google fonts, make sure the src value has `https`.
-Heroku may yell at you if they are not.
+Heroku may yell at you if they are not `https`.
 These are files that are not hosted within your own application.

 #### Step 2 - The Git Repo
 * Install [git](http://git-scm.com/downloads) (skip if already installed)